 3. The Importance of Connectivity

-Your factory is probably made up of a versatile range of PLCs, RTUs and DCS.
+Your factory is made up of a versatile range of PLCs, RTUs and DCS.
 All of them play a vital role and need to be considered when you think about HMI and SCADA integrations.

 Connectivity extends to the devices that workers will use daily.
 If your network is accessible on multiple devices, then there are fewer awkward bottlenecks.
 Everyone can access the data and systems they need quickly and easily.